-While refinance applications seem to be taking a backseat to purchase applications, there are still some good reasons to refinance your mortgage, even if rates aren’t currently at their best.
+While refinance applications seem to be slowing, there are still some good reasons to refinance your mortgage, even if interest rates aren’t currently at their best.

-First off, let me preface this with the fact that mortgage rates are still spectacular.
-Yes, the 30-year fixed used to be in the mid-3% range, but a rate of around 4% was relatively unheard of until recently (and is still available today).
+First off, let me preface this with the fact that mortgage rates are spectacular.
+Yes, the 30-year fixed used to be in the mid-2% range, but a rate of around 3% was relatively unheard of until recently (and is still available today).

-Unfortunately, the recent increase in rates has dented refinance applications as the pool of eligible borrowers begins to dry up.
+Unfortunately, the recent increase in rates has dented refinance applications as the pool of eligible borrowers (those who stand to benefit) begins to dry up.

-Today, the Mortgage Bankers Association noted that refis slid another 4% in the latest week, pushing the refi share of total mortgage activity down to just 42.6% from 44% a week earlier.
+Last week, the Mortgage Bankers Association (MBA) noted that refis slid another 4%, pushing the refi share of total mortgage activity down to just below 62%.

-But there are still opportunities for both homeowners and mortgage lenders to pick up the refi slack.
+Most industry participants saw this coming, which explains the recent trend of mortgage companies cozying up with real estate agents.
+But there are still opportunities for homeowners and mortgage lenders to pick up the refi slack.

-Thanks (or not thanks) to the FHA’s stringent mortgage insurance rules, the annual mortgage insurance premium (MIP) must be paid monthly regardless of whether the loan balance falls below 80% loan-to-value (LTV) unless the loan is a 15-year fixed or came with a 10%+ down payment.
-Or if it’s an older FHA loan.
+Thanks (or not thanks) to the FHA’s stringent mortgage insurance rules, the annual mortgage insurance premium (MIP) must be paid monthly regardless of whether the loan balance falls below 80% loan-to-value (LTV).

 This adds to an otherwise low monthly mortgage payment, making even a great mortgage rate a little less attractive.